Next.js static export

 Build and verify /out

-Run your production build and confirm the out directory contains the rendered pages you plan to publish.
+Run the production build and confirm the out directory contains the rendered pages, assets, 404 page, and static files you plan to publish.

 npm run build